 At the top of the escalator ticket inspectors will most likely stop you to check whether you’ve validated your ticket.

 On other vehicles (trams, buses, trolley) there’ s

-- either the orange box similar to the ones in metro stations, or
+- Either the orange or yellow box similar to the ones in metro stations, or

 Inspectors check passengers’ tickets throughout the day.